DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 VIOLATION MODES

-- There are THREE DIFFERENT VIOLATION MODES that determine what the SWITCH will do if an unauthorized FRAME enters an interface configured with port security
+- There are three different violation modes that determine what the switch will do if an unauthorized frame enters an interface configured with port security
     - SHUTDOWN
         - Effectively shuts down the port by placing it in an ‘err-disabled` state
-        - Generates a SYSLOG and / or SNMP message when the interface is ‘disabled’
+        - Generates a Syslog and / or SNMP message when the interface is ‘disabled’
-        - The VIOLATION counter is set to 1 when the interface is ‘disabled’
+        - The violation counter is set to 1 when the interface is ‘disabled’
     - RESTRICT
-        - The SWITCH discards traffic from unauthorized MAC addresses
+        - The switch discards traffic from unauthorized MAC addresses
-        - The INTERFACE is NOT disabled
+        - The interface is NOT disabled
-        - Generates a SYSLOG and / or SNMP message each time an unauthorized MAC is detected
+        - Generates a Syslog and / or SNMP message each time an unauthorized MAC is detected
-        - The VIOLATION counter is incremented by 1 for each unauthorized FRAME
+        - The violation counter is incremented by 1 for each unauthorized frame

     - PROTECT
-        - The SWITCH discards traffic from unauthorized MAC addresses
+        - The switch discards traffic from unauthorized MAC addresses
-        - The INTERFACE is NOT disabled
+        - The interface is NOT disabled
-        - It does NOT generate a SYSLOG / SNMP message for unauthorized traffic
+        - It does NOT generate a Syslog / SNMP message for unauthorized traffic
-        - It does NOT increment the VIOLATION counter
+        - It does NOT increment the violation counter

 ---